GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 The channel adapters for Google Cloud Storage allow you to read and write files to Google Cloud Storage through `MessageChannels`.

-Spring Cloud GCP provides two inbound adapters, `GcsInboundFileSynchronizingMessageSource` and `GcsStreamingMessageSource`, and one outbound adapter, `GcsMessageHandler`.
+Spring Framework on Google Cloud provides two inbound adapters, `GcsInboundFileSynchronizingMessageSource` and `GcsStreamingMessageSource`, and one outbound adapter, `GcsMessageHandler`.